List of Arrested Development characters: George Michael Bluth

-George Michael Bluth (also known as George-Michael Bluth during season four) (born March 3, 1990; played by Michael Cera and in flashback sequences by Christian Lavery) is the son of Michael Bluth.
+George Michael Bluth (also known as George-Michael Bluth during the fourth season) (born March 3, 1990; played by Michael Cera and in flashback sequences by Christian Lavery) is the son of Michael Bluth.
 He begins the series as a student at Balboa High School, and works at the family frozen banana stand, where he is "Mister Manager."
 He is straight-laced, quiet, awkward, and obedient.

 He is reunited with his cousin Maeby in the first episode, and develops a crush on her after she forcibly kisses him (to teach their parents a lesson for not letting them spend more time together, although it fails because their parents are entirely oblivious to it).
 His nervousness around Maeby and his wrestling with his sexual emotions for her become one of the main recurring themes of the show.
 In the second season, he starts dating a girl named Ann, a devout Christian whom his father and Maeby dislike.
 Season 2 ends with George Michael and Maeby kissing, to his delight.
 After the incident, the two try to avoid each other for much of the third season.
-Later in the season, he and Maeby accidentally get married during what they believed was a fake wedding to cheer up Alzheimer's patients in a hospital.
+Later in the season, he and Maeby accidentally get married during what they believed was a fake wedding to cheer up Alzheimer's patients in a hospital in "Fakin' It".

 They also kiss passionately after getting drunk off fake wine when George Michael, suspecting Maeby may be adopted, tells her they might not be related by blood.
 When his uncle Tobias, oblivious to their secret, proves to them both that Maeby was their naturally born daughter it becomes more cause for consternation to George Michael for the remainder of the original series until the final episode when it is revealed his aunt Lindsay was herself adopted, thus eliminating any blood ties between the two erstwhile cousins.
 He ultimately decides to escape to Newport by stealing his uncle Gob's boat, feeling he doesn't belong there anymore.
 Upon learning of Lindsay's origins, he reconciles with his father and finally reveals his feelings for Maeby.
 Both realizing that further contact with their dysfunctional family is more trouble than it's worth, he and Michael escape to Cabo with $500,000 and a house waiting for them, not knowing that George Senior has escaped to the same destination with the same plan.
 Besides his crush on his cousin, George Michael is also shown to be extremely close to his father, Michael, presumably with the two bonding more after his mother's death.